-When author Amy Latta first came up with the idea of using a pumpkin as a place to write down things her family was grateful for seven years ago, she didn't have a blog.
+When author Amy Latta first came up with the idea of using a pumpkin as a place to write down things her family was grateful for, she didn't have a blog.
 She was just looking for a way to teach her son Noah, then 3, about Thanksgiving without getting "caught up in the craziness of the holidays."

 Latta had taken Noah to a pumpkin patch near their home in Hampstead, Maryland, and brought home several pumpkins.
 On a whim, she grabbed one and started writing things they were grateful for on it with a permanent marker.
 "It was a great visual reminder of how blessed we are, and he loved watching the pumpkin fill up as we added to it every day," she said.
 They now enjoy looking at photos of their Thankful Pumpkins over the years and laughing about different things that made it onto the pumpkins at the time.